dongitran/docs-mcp-server/README.md

-# Docs MCP Server: Your AI's Up-to-Date Documentation Expert
+# UrBox Document Server

+> **Fork of [arabold/docs-mcp-server](https://github.com/arabold/docs-mcp-server)** - Customized for UrBox internal documentation management.

 AI coding assistants often struggle with outdated documentation and hallucinations.
-The **Docs MCP Server** solves this by providing a personal, always-current knowledge base for your AI.
+The **UrBox Document Server** solves this by providing a personal, always-current knowledge base for your AI.
 It **indexes 3rd party documentation** from various sources (websites, GitHub, npm, PyPI, local files) and offers powerful, version-aware search tools via the Model Context Protocol (MCP).

 This enables your AI agent to access the **latest official documentation**, dramatically improving the quality and reliability of generated code and integration details.
 It's **free**, **open-source**, runs **locally** for privacy, and integrates seamlessly into your development workflow.

-## Why Use the Docs MCP Server?
+## Why Use UrBox Document Server?

 LLM-assisted coding promises speed and efficiency, but often falls short due to: